LandRegistry/land-registry-elements/README.md

 ## Roadmap:

 ### Doing
+### MVP
 - Sort out any duplications in ie.js and polyfills.js
-### MVP
+- Pattern library server and require()d build are both building to /dist.
+Build should go to .tmp
+- Get nodemon working in the centos dev env

 - Do I need to build the login form?
 - What things can we update on webseal